 English Vocabulary Builder: Part 3 – Technology and More

 Welcome to Vocabulary Builder Part 3: English for Technology, Social Media & Banking!
-This hub gathers lessons that discuss English vocabulary under modern life situations.
+This article gathers lessons, under hub 4, that discuss English vocabulary under modern life situations.
 Work through them step by step, or jump directly to the topic you need most.

 Lesson 1: Modern English Vocabulary: Technology & Online Life